 Prerequisites: HIST 2003 or HIST 2013.
 This course examines the unique role and contribution of African Americans in the overall development of American history from the colonial era to the present.
-Topics include African societies; black colonial life: the institution of slavery, and African American responses to slavery; the free black community; African American cultural. political. and economic development; issues of assimilation, and African American separatism, responses to institutional racism: the Civil Movement, and developments.
+Topics include African societies: black colonial life: the institution of slavery, and African American responses to slavery; the free black community; African American cultural. political, and economic development; issues of assimilation, separatism, and African American responses to institutional racism: the Civil and recent Rights Movement. developments.
 May not be repeated for credit as HIST 5123 or equivalent.